 Doctoral Candidacy

-Doctoral Candidacy will be considered following the Doctoral Research committee approval of the Research Proposal and successful completion of the Preliminary Oral Defense.
-Prior to Doctoral Candidacy being considered, the student should be referred to as a doctoral student; following approval, the students can be referred to as a doctoral candidate.
+Doctoral Candidacy will be applicable to students who are enrolled in the applied doctoral project course sequence (RES720-RES780).
+Prior to Doctoral Candidacy, the student should be referred to as a doctoral student; upon enrollment in the applied doctoral project courses, the student can be referred to as a doctoral candidate.
 Doctoral candidacy is not official degree conferral.

 Program Time Limits